 - Dr. Andrew Siefker - Faculty Sponsor

-The meeting dates and location for the Spring 2014 semester are posted below.
-All meetings will be in MCS 210.
+The meeting dates and location are posted below.

 Pi Mu Epsilon Mathematics Honor Society

 This national honorary mathematics society exists to promote scholarly activity among mathematics students.
-The meeting date and location for the Fall 2012 semester will be posted here when available.
+The meeting date and location are posted here when available.

 Seminar in Mathematics

 Presentations on selected topics followed by discussion comprise this seminar.
 Its purpose is to encourage mathematical discussion among mathematics majors and faculty members but EVERYONE is invited to participate.
-Meeting times for Spring 2014 are Fridays at 3:00 pm with refreshments starting at 2:50 pm.
-The next presentation is as follows:
+The next seminar is a dual presentation is as follows: